 I love coffee.
-I love the smell and the taste, with a little coconut milk & cinnamon.
-I would drink it more often, if it didn’t contribute to anxiety, energy fluctuations and blood sugar instability for me.
+I would drink it more often if it didn’t contribute to anxiety, energy fluctuations, and blood sugar instability for me.
 Instead, I’ll have a cup a few times a month if the mood strikes.
 Sometimes I’ll go months without.
 Then I’ll pick it up again and remember why I don’t do it regularly: Sure, I get the buzz, and I’m super productive for a few hours, then I get groggy and crash in the afternoon.
-Usually even have to take a 20 minute nap.
-Doesn’t happen when I don’t drink it.
 But I always notice how nearly everyone I encounter on my way to work has a cup of coffee in their hands.
+But is coffee healthy?

 We, as a society, love our coffee.

 Coffee is hotly debated in the wellness world.
 Like booze, I think that those who want to defend its merits can easily find positive health benefits associated with coffee, and those who are “against” it can find negatives.
 Let’s examine the great coffee debate.

 Is Coffee Healthy?

 On the plus side, coffee is very high in antioxidants and contains some minerals, too.
 In fact, in the Standard American Diet, most people probably get the majority of their antioxidants from their morning coffee.
 There is also evidence that coffee possesses liver-protective qualities, especially in those who drink alcohol (good news for those of you who reach for a java after Friday night’s partying).
 We’ve also heard that coffee may prevent Alzheimers and Parkinson’s.